This is the multi-page printable view of this section. Click here to print.

 • When editing content, click the Diff button to view the changes

-• Pod (Pod) is the smallest compute unit that can be created, managed, and deployed in Kubernetes Engine
+• A Pod (pod) is the smallest compute unit that can be created, managed, and deployed in Kubernetes Engine

-Account InformationCheck basic information about the Account such as Account name, location, creation date, etc.
+Account InformationCheck basic information about the Account, such as the Account name, location, and creation time.

-Metadata InformationCheck metadata information such as node labels, annotations, taints
+Metadata InformationCheck metadata information such as node labels, annotations, and taints.

-• If GPU resources are present, check the number of GPUs in the Capacity > Nvidia.com/GPU column
+• If GPU resources exist, check the GPU count in the Capacity > Nvidia.com/GPU column

-A namespace is a logical separation unit within a Kubernetes cluster, and it is used to specify access permissions or resource usage limits per namespace.
+A namespace is a logical separation unit within a Kubernetes cluster, used to specify access permissions or resource usage limits per namespace.

-2. Click the Namespace menu on the Service Home page.
-Navigate to the Namespace List page.
+2. On the Service Home page, click the Namespace menu.
+2. Navigate to the Namespace List page.

 3. On the Namespace List page, select the cluster where you want to create a namespace from the gear button at the top left, then click Create Object.